LLNL/RAJA/docs/sphinx/user_guide/tutorial/atomic_histogram.rst

 .. note:: Each RAJA atomic operation requires an atomic policy type
           parameter that must be compatible with the execution policy for the kernel in which it is used.
-This is similar to the reduction policies we described in :ref:`dotproduct-label`.
+This is similar to the reduction policies we described in :ref:`tut-dotproduct-label`.

 For a complete description of supported RAJA atomic operations and atomic policies, please see :ref:`feat-atomics-label`.